ukdavewood/p2pp/README.md

 Starting with version 6.0.0 P2PP has undergone significant changes.
-The tool is now available as a windows' application ZIP file or, a macOS' DMG file. from the [following location](https://www.dropbox.com/sh/q0vhg6u90a8wbox/AAB2jEGWGZBYlqXnTCLkojCla?dl=0) (under development/macOS of development/Windows folder)
+The tool is now available as a windows' application ZIP file or, a macOS' DMG file.
 You have to download the file with the latest version onto your computer and either unzip it to the location of your choice on a Windows machine or open the DMG and move the application ofver to the Applications folder on macOS.

 The new file comes with a python version, including all required libraries in a single distribution.
 This should make P2PP imune for changes to the Python enviromnment on your computer or installation of other versions of the needed libraries